 Founded in 1948, the Keene Mineral Club has always been an active group of collectors united by a common bond: their excitement about and love of collecting minerals.
 Today, we have 100 or so members whose interests cover the full spectrum: crystals, minerals, gems, lapidary, micromounts, fossils and more.
 People of all ages are welcome: our members include men, women and children ranging in age from under 6 to over 80.
 Anyone with an interest in any aspect of the rock, mineral and fossil hobby is encouraged to join us.

-Meetings are held the first Saturday of each month, September through May.
-Meetings start promptly at 6:00 PM in the conference room in the Southwest Community Services building, 34 Cypress Street, Keene, NH.
+Meetings are held the first Saturday of each month, September through June, at 6:00 PM 21 Durkee St., Winchester, NH 03470.
 Our meetings usually feature speakers, slide programs, films and demonstrations.
 A special feature is the specimen table: members are invited to display pieces from their collections so we can all learn more about our hobby.
-Below are maps showing the location of our meetings:
+Below is a map showing the location of our meetings: